tubaman48/CI-MS1-local-wind-groups/README.md

 > - 1.
 Under Fieldset definition "Property xxx doesn't exist" Error on 6 items.
 Researched this and found that this is a non-issue as the 6 properties are required within the fieldset element to correctly format padding and margins in the modal form.
 > - 2.
 Warning 'Imported style sheets are not checked in direct input and file upload modes'.
 Confident to ignore these after researching and a common answer is that the validator will not validate imported style sheets.
 See [Stack Overflow](https://stackoverflow.com/questions/25946111/importing-css-is-ending-up-with-an-error).
 > - Tested site URL on [Website Page Test](https://www.webpagetest.org/) which rendered good results.
 Some images are on the large size in PNG format and already compressed.
 I chose to maintain the PNG format as the image quality of the site is integral to the UX.
+> - Tested site URL on [Responsinator](http://www.responsinator.com/) which highlighted a cropping of the placeholder text on the form for the Contact eMail and Group icon fields when displayed on mobile phones in portrait mode.
+>   Fixed by rewording placeholder text to more concise description.
 > - Checked grammar and spelling throughout document.
 > - Ran CSS through [Autoprefixer](https://autoprefixer.github.io/) and copied new CSS code back into style.css doc.
 > - Re-ran CSS Validation and 6 warnings appeared for 'unknown vendor extension'.
 Confident to ignore these as answered on [Stack Overflow](https://stackoverflow.com/questions/5271955/css-parse-errors-from-a-generated-stylesheet).